You won’t believe this, but young tomato plants love to be transplanted!

 - Dig a narrow hole in the soil, deep enough to bury most of the stem so that the first true leaves will be just above the soil line.

-- Throw 1 tbs.
+- Mix 2 tbs.
 Fertilizer into the bottom of the hole.
 For my own mixture, see note below.

 - Soak the bottom and walls of the hole with a solution of Garden Friendly Fungicide, following the guide on the bottle (see note below)

 - Gently fill the hole in around the stem.